-5.1.1 Device Layering and Identity
+5.1.1 Device Layering and Identity Start of Informative Comment

-The layer containing the SPDM Responder, acting as an Attesting Environment, can measure a Target Environment (see Figure 3) that is part of the SPDM Responder layer, but not included with the previous layer's measurement of the SPDM Responder layer.
+The layer containing the SPDM Responder, acting as an Attesting Environment, can measure a Target Environment that is part of the SPDM Responder layer, but not included with the previous layer's measurement of the SPDM Responder layer.
 The Target Environment measurements are reported using the SPDM Measurement Block.